buckie/cv/cv/cv.md

 Profile
 -------

 I revel in being thrown a sufficiently difficult problem or large dataset and having to find the solution without being told the question.
 Working with a good team is key.
 Intelligent, driven, genuine, and curious people are a must - these are personal traits that I like to see in others and which I do my best to exhibit myself.
-When left to my own devices, I’ll seek out that which I don’t yet understand and the people who understand them.
+When left to my own devices, I will seek out that which I do not yet understand and the people who understand them.

-I’m always interested in discussing hard problems.
+I am always interested in discussing hard problems.
 Feel free to reach out if you have one and think I may be interested.

 Education
 ---------